skeptycal/errorlogger/README.md

 -   [GitHub CLI](https://cli.github.com/)
 -

-Developed with 1.16.4.
+Developed with Go 1.16.4.
+Updated to Go 1.18.
 Go is _extremely_ backwards compatible and semver stable.
 Nearly any v1.x should work fine.

 ---